EasyPlugIn/ep-spec/api/res_access/http.rst

     - idf_list (*array*, optional): The Input Device Feature list of the device application
     - odf_list (*array*, optional): The Output Device Feature list of the device application
     - accept_protos (*array*): The accepted protocols list of the device application
+    - profile (*json*, optional): The data for device application details.

 Response Headers:
     - `Content-Type`_